Heizmann/StudentProjects/README.md

 A bitvector is a sequence of zeros and ones.
 We use bitvectors to represent values of variables in computer programs.
 We use the [SMT theory of bitvectors](https://microsoft.github.io/z3guide/docs/theories/Bitvectors) for our reasoning.
 In practise, we often have unneccesarily complicated formulas that can be simplified.
 In this project we will implement rewrite rules that simplify formulas over bitvectors.
 E.g., the *bitwise and* of any variable and the 00000000 bitvector is always zero.
 E.g., the *bitwise and* with the 00000001 bitvector is equivalent to the *modulo by 2* operation.

+### Topic T18: BTOR2 translation
+The group of Prof. Armin Biere develops great tools for hardware verification.
+We do software verification.
+Idea encode a computer program as an electronic circuit and apply Armin's tools.
+In this project we want to translate our control-flow graphs into Armin's BTOR2 format.

 -----